 The Federal Government of Brazil collects royalties on mineral production, with up to half of such royalties being paid to surface rights owners.
-The current Brazilian federal royalty applicable to fertilizer production is a 2% net smelter return ("NSR") and a 3% NSR in the case of potash.
+The current Brazilian federal royalty applicable to fertilizer production is a 2% Financial Compensation for Mineral Exploration ("CFEM", from Compensação Financeira pela Exploração Mineral) for Glauconitic Siltstone.
 This level and the level of any other royalties, payable to the Brazilian government in respect of the production of minerals may be varied at any time as a result of changing legislation, which could materially adversely affect the Company's results of operations.